Gassandrid/crdg.xyz/content/Badges/Pressing matter.md

 You need at least **four cut lemon** pieces in order to produce a full glass of **Lemonade**.
 Once you get a full glass of Lemonade, grab it and hold left click to drink it entirely.
 You should now have the **delicious citrus** badge.

 > [!Warning] Warning
 > If you just walk into a glass of lemonade, you will lose a couple drops due to the equipping animation.
-Instead, **PLEASE** hold an item and **THEN** pick up the glass.
+Instead, **FIRST** hold an item and **THEN** pick up the glass.
 The equipping animation won't interfere and you should have the entire glass held.